-Translating e-commerce for the Italian market gets results—particularly when leveraging complementary technologies and best practices.
-This includes integrating credibility-boosting locally preferred payment options, placing regionally relevant trust badges on-site, and using performance-boosting technologies such as localized URL Optimization.
+Translating e-commerce for the Italian market gets results-particularly when leveraging complementary technologies and best practices.
+This includes integrating credibility-boosting locally preferred payment options, placing regionally relevant trust badges on-site, and using performance-boosting technologies.

 For instance: One MotionPoint client, a large apparel e-retailer, has seen visits to its translated Italian site double year after year, and its conversion rate increase by 50% (compared to when no Italian-language site was available).
 Revenue has been growing annually, too.

 In Italy, the most popular e-commerce sectors are entertainment and travel.
 Interestingly, foreign retailers dominate e-commerce in the market.
 Amazon and eBay are dominant players, though other marketplaces and branded e-commerce experiences—both foreign and domestic—exist and can thrive.